rg-3/screenshot.js/README.md

   (With the option to save them to disk, copy them to the clipboard and delete them from memory).

-* Allows user to select the number of screenshots stored in temporary browser memory on the settings page.
+* Allows user to select the number of screenshots stored in temporary browser memory.
   (The default is 8).

-* Allows user to select between capturing videos at their original size or at their visible size on the settings page.
+* Allows user to select between capturing videos at their original size or at their visible size.
   (The default is "visible")

 ### Screenshots